MislavJaksic/Knowledge-Repository/Technology/DevOps/VersionControl/GitLab/README.md

     2) Label the task with your "Doing::Your-Name" label.
     3) Assign it to yourself.
 3) Create a "New branch and merge request" with "dev" as its source by clicking on the "V" arrow.
 4) Click "Check out branch" and execute "Step 1: Fetch and check out..." in your computer terminal.
+You may need to clone the git repository first.
     1) Construct software and put knowledge to paper.
-    2) In issues: ask questions, find microtasks (up to 15min tasks) and bugs.
+    2) Open and comment on issues: ask questions, find 15min sub-tasks and bugs.
 Solve them.
     3) Stage all your work with "git add .".
-    4) Commit your work with "git commit -m 'Example commit message'".
+    4) Commit your work with "git commit -m 'Example-Commit-Message'".
-    5) Push it to a remote branch with "git push".
+    5) Push commits to a remote branch with "git push".
 5) Remove the Work In Progress (WIP) status of a merge request.
 6) Complete the merge request by pressing "Merge".
 7) Repeat appropriate steps until the task and milestone are satisfied.